ABorrel/CompDESC/README.md

 ## to do list
 - check if the function getLdesc do not distrub project
 - add operating system test in the class
+- add OPERA tox prediction => for now only physico-chem properties

 ## Usefull command lines